MicroFocus/decrypt-tool/README.md

 Decrypt tool is used in Open Deduplication (ODD).
 Tools in Micro-Services is upgraded to java 17 except this project.

-Decrypt tool is compiled with Java 11 because of the dependency on ODD Java upgrade.Hence, decryt-tool is no longer part of nightly build.
+Decrypt tool is compiled with Java 11 because of the dependency on ODD Java upgrade.Hence, decrypt-tool is no longer part of nightly build.
 The compiled jar file(i.e. converter-tool.jar) is stored under folder "\src\Micro-Services\tools\decrypt-tool\staging" for packaging.

 ## Current version